On stable type IIA de-Sitter vacua with geometric flux: Summary and conclusions

 \item{Some of the RR fluxes which couple to ${\rm H}_3$ flux and the geometric flux in the tadpole relation are set to zero.
 To be specific, these are the ones following from the two-form potential ($F_2$) and six-form potential ($F_6$) denoted as: $m^a = 0$ and $e_0 = 0$.}

-\item{There is one flux $|e_1|$ which does not receive an upper bound from the tadpole relation as it can couple only to non-geometric ${\rm Q}$- flux, and hence can facilitate the realization of large volume, large complex structure and weak string coupling VEVs for the AdS as well as dS solutions we have.}
+\item{There is one flux $|e_1|$ which does not receive an upper bound from the tadpole relation as it can couple only to non-geometric ${\rm Q}$-flux (which we do not include in the current analysis), and hence this flux $|e_1|$ can facilitate the realization of large volume, large complex-structure and weak string coupling VEVs for the AdS as well as dS solutions we have.}

 \item{There is one combination of axions which remains flat, and it may be attributed to making too restrictive choice of fluxes for various aforesaid reasons.}

 \end{itemize}